Irma Beilke: Life

 Born in Berlin, the daughter of a businessman, Beilke received her musical education in Berlin from H. T. Dreyer and Gertrud Wirthschaft.
 She made her stage debut as a bridesmaid in Weber's Der Freischütz at the Städtische Oper Berlin in 1926, where she remained until 1928.
 She then moved to the Oldenburgisches Staatstheater and further in 1930 to the Leipzig Opera.
 Besides coloratura soprano roles, she took roles from the lyric soprano repertoire.
 In 1936, she returned to Berlin.
 She appeared in the opening performance after World War II, as Marzelline in Beethoven's Fidelio, conducted by Robert Heger, on 4 September at the Theater des Westens, where the Städtische Oper had to play because the opera house had been destroyed.
 She gave her final performance there in 1958 as Mimì.

 Beilke had guest contracts with the Berlin State Opera, in Leipzig, with the Bavarian State Opera in Munich, and with the Vienna State Opera, where she appeared from 1941 to 1945.
 Her Vienna roles included Menotti's Amelia Goes to the Ball and Regina in Mathis der Maler in 1948.

-As a guest, Beilke performed as Blonde in Mozart's Die Entführung aus dem Serail at the Glyndebourne Festival in 1936 and the Royal Opera House in London in 1938, where she also appeared as Papagena in Zauberflöte, Marzelline in Fidelio, and Sophie in Der Rosenkavalier.
+As a guest, Beilke performed as Blonde in Mozart's Die Entführung aus dem Serail at the Glyndebourne Festival in 1936 and the Royal Opera House in London in 1938, where she also appeared as Papagena in Die Zauberflöte, Marzelline in Fidelio, and Sophie in Der Rosenkavalier.
 She also gave guest performances in Paris, Brussels, Antwerp, Milan, Florence, Barcelona, Zagreb and Belgrade.
-In 1950, she appeared in Dublin as Mimì in Puccini's La Bohème and sang the title role of Verdi's La traviata.
+In 1950, she appeared in Dublin as Mimì in Puccini's La bohème and sang the title role of Verdi's La traviata.

 She performed in world premieres, in Hans Stieber's Der Eulenspiegel in Leipzig in 1936, Julius Weismann's Die pfiffige Magd in 1939, the title role of Winfried Zillig's Die Windsbraut in 1941, as an Italian singer in Capriccio by Richard Strauss in 1942, and in Boris Blacher's Preußisches Märchen at the Berlin State Opera in 1952.

-She appeared at the Salzburg Festival from 1939, as Blonde in Die Entführung aus dem Serail, Susanna in Mozart's Le nozze di Figaro in 1942, and Pamina in Zauberflöte in 1943, when she also sang the soprano solo in Beethoven's Ninth Symphony.
+She appeared at the Salzburg Festival from 1939, as Blonde in Die Entführung aus dem Serail, Susanna in Mozart's Le nozze di Figaro in 1942, and Pamina in Die Zauberflöte in 1943, when she also sang the soprano solo in Beethoven's Ninth Symphony.

 Beilke was also a concert singer and was engaged for roles in music films.
 Many of her performances were recorded on vinyl.
 From 1954, she gave private singing lessons.
 From 1958, after retiring from the stage, she was a professor at the Musikhochschule Berlin until 1968.
 She was appointed an honorary member of the Berlin State Opera in 1980.